wenjietseng/wjt-website-archived/experiments.md

 - index finger length (from the MCP joint to the fingertip)

 ### B.5 Reposition yourself using thumb-pinky pinch
-At the beginnign of entering VR, right before entering user number, please use the thumb-pinky pinch to reposition yourself.
+At the beginning of entering VR, right before entering user number, please use the thumb-pinky pinch to reposition yourself.

 <img width="560" src="https://wenjietseng.github.io/images/reposition.png">

 ### B.6 Adjust your body dimensions in VR
-(video)
+<iframe width="560" height="315" src="https://www.youtube.com/embed/vdy5CAuR06o" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Next, you need to adjust the body dimensions to what you just measured.
 Remember to check if you can reach all the targets.
 If you cannot reach all targets, please reduce the arm span a little bit and try again.

 ### B.7 Tasks
-(video)
+<iframe width="560" height="315" src="https://www.youtube.com/embed/_mWjunNRBuA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 1. Touch the white cube in front of you with the red pointer on your virtual hand (both hands can start the task).
 2. Two spheres turn green.
-Check their positions.
+Check where they are.
 3. Choose one of your arm to touch one of the green sphere.
 The order of green sphere doesn't matter.
 4. Once you touch the first green sphere (for example, with your left virtual hand), the green sphere you touched turns into blue.
 5. Use the same arm that you touched with the first green sphere to touch the other green sphere as fast and correct as possible.